 RAD pricing will vary between the different providers, bearing in mind that it is a direct reflection of the quality of accommodation being offered and provided - not the quality of care - which must meet the same standards regardless of the accommodation being provided.
 RAD payments do differ quite significantly across Australia, and between different locations in each State, as there is typically a connection between these costs and property costs in the locale in which accommodation is provided.

 This variability in pricing is illustrated in the chart below, drawing on data from StewartBrown.

 Note that many residents are now choosing to pay in the form of the daily accommodation payment (DAP) and this is a function of the RAD level and maximum permissible interest rate (MPIR).
-With the MPIR having reduced to 4.07% from April, 2022 - reflecting historically low interest rates in the economy - the trend is likely to continue, but note that but interest rates are likely to start rising again in the short to medium term.
+Our expectation is that with the recent substantial increase in interest rates (and DAP payments) there will be a shift to paying for accommodation towards RADs.

 In general, we remain unconvinced that this is the best funding mechanism available, both for customers and operators.
 We again state the view that we believe that the RAD concept is probably inappropriate; the industry should move to simply "competing" on DAP rates or being funded on an insurance basis.
-The "headline" RAD figures give an inaccurate impression of the actual capital required by most Australians to fund any residential aged accommodation they may require, and therefore leads to many seniors over-saving/budgeting in retirement.
+The "headline" RAD figures also give an inaccurate impression of the actual capital required by most Australians to fund any residential aged accommodation they may require, and therefore leads to many seniors over-saving/budgeting in retirement.